Chapter 1: Thinking out of the Box

-The Management team was looking puzzled on what was going on and could not believe trainers would be so disrespectful.
+The Management team was puzzled at what was going on and could not believe trainers would be so disrespectful.
 Yet they did nothing.

-The facilitator calmed the players down by telling them she was going to accumulating the points and offenses.
+The facilitator calmed the players down by telling them she was going to accumulate the points and offenses.
 All would be revealed at the end of the games.

 The next game was driving a virtual speed car.
 This game only had six booths, so “no cheating” echoed from the groups.

 The Chaos team just smiled and started talking amongst themselves.
 One member from each team got into the booth and the game started.
 Each team was cheering their own teammate.

 As soon as the instructor in the booth crashed, he got up and Anna took his place to play.
 “You should be good at this, Anna.
 You drove in Italy for five years!”